openebs/community/README.md

 <BR>

 ## Project Leadership team
 This Community is managed by the OpenEBS <kbd>Admins</kbd>, ```Maintainers``` and <kbd>**Senior leaders**</kbd> within the OpenEBS project team.
-We liase with the Linux Foundation and CNCF on project, governenance and operational matters.
-We curate the daily operations of the project, product, roadmaps, initatives, all engineeering/code activities and all events (including conferneces).
+We liaise with the Linux Foundation and CNCF on project, governance and operational matters.
+We curate the daily operations of the project, product, roadmaps, initiatives, all engineering/code activities and all events (including conferences).
 Currently our leadership team is...

 > |   |   |   |    |
 > | :--- | :--- | :--- | :--- |